 Colby has been recognized in the Nashville Business Journal’s Power 100, and has been named as one of the Best Current Metro Councilmembers in the Nashville Scene’s Best of Nashville Readers Poll for three straight years.

-Colby and Lindsey live with their dog Bandit in Wedgewood-Houston, where they are committed to a diverse, welcoming District 17.
+Colby, Lindsey, their son Arthur and their dog Bandit live in Wedgewood-Houston, where they are committed to a diverse, welcoming District 17.
 They enjoy writing, organizing community events and taking in the vibrant arts and music scene led by many of their talented neighbors and friends.